Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Mississippi.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining, defending, or settling a lawsuit in a Mississippi court

-- Holding meetings, or other activities solely concerning internal affairs
+- Holding LLC member and/or manager meetings, or other activities solely concerning internal affairs

 - Maintaining bank accounts